-- 1. The Board's sole official connection to the school, its achievements, and conduct will be through the school's School Director. - a.
-The Director is the board's only link to school achievement and conduct, so that all performance of staff, as far as the board is concerned, is considered the performance of the Director. - b.
-The board will never give instructions to persons who report directly or indirectly to the Director. - c.
-The board will not evaluate, either formally or informally, any staff other than the Director. - d.
-The board will view Director performance as identical to school performance so that accomplishment of board stated outcomes and consistency with Executive Limitations will be viewed as successful Director performance. - 2.
-The board will instruct the Director through written policies that define outcomes to be achieved and define situations and actions to be avoided, allowing the Director to use any reasonable interpretation of these policies. - a.
-Only officially passed motions of the board are binding on the Director. - b.
-Decisions or instructions of individual board members, officers, or committees are not binding on the Director except in rare instances when the board has specifically authorized such exercise of authority. - c.
-In the case of board members or committees requesting information or assistance without board authorization, the Director can refuse such

-- requests that require, in the school Director's opinion, a material amount of staff time or funds, or are disruptive. - d.
-Consistent with the school's charter and existing policy, the Director is authorized to establish all further policies and practices, make all decisions, take all actions, and pursue all activities.
-Such decisions of the Director shall have full force and authority as if decided by the board. - 3.
-The board will monitor and evaluate the Director's job performance only against defined outcomes and limitations. - a.
-The board will acquire monitoring information by one or more of three methods - i.
-By internal report, in which the Director discloses interpretations and compliance information to the board - ii.
-By external report, in which an external, disinterested third party selected by the board assesses compliance with board policies - iii.
-By direct board inspection, in which a designated member or members of the board assess compliance with the appropriate policy criteria. - iv.
-The standard of compliance shall be any reasonable Director interpretation of Policy.
-The Board will judge reasonableness by a reasonable person standard, rather than with an interpretation favored by Board Members or the board as a whole. - b.
-All policies that instruct the Director will be monitored at a frequency and by a method chosen by the board.
+- 1) The Board's sole official connection to the school, its achievements, and conduct will be through the school's School Director. - a) The Executive Director is the board's only link to school achievement and conduct, so that all performance of staff, as far as the board is concerned, is considered the performance of the Executive Director. - b) The board will never give instructions to persons who report directly or indirectly to the Executive Director. - c) The board will not evaluate, either formally or informally, any staff other than the Executive Director. - d) The board will view Executive Director performance as identical to school performance so that accomplishment of board stated outcomes and consistency with Executive Limitations will be viewed as successful Executive Director performance. - 2) The board will instruct the Executive Director through written policies that define outcomes to be achieved and define situations and actions to be avoided, allowing the Executive Director to use any reasonable interpretation of these policies. - a) Only officially passed motions of the board are binding on the Executive Director. - b) Decisions or instructions of individual board members, officers, or committees are not binding on Executive Director except in rare instances when the board has specifically authorized such exercise of authority. - c) In the case of board members or committees requesting information or assistance without board authorization, the Executive Director can refuse such requests that require, in the school Executive Director's opinion, a material amount of staff time or funds, or are disruptive. - d) Consistent with the school's charter and existing policy, the Executive Director is authorized to establish all further policies and practices, make all decisions, take all actions, and pursue all activities.
+Such decisions of the Executive Director shall have full force and authority as if decided by the board. - 3) The board will monitor and evaluate the Executive Director's job performance only against defined outcomes and limitations. - a) The board will acquire monitoring information by one or more of three methods - 1.
+By internal report, in which the Executive Director discloses interpretations and compliance information to the board - 2.
+By external report, in which an external, disinterested third party selected by the board assesses compliance with board policies - 3.
+By direct board inspection, in which a designated member or members of the board assess compliance with the appropriate policy criteria. - 4.
+The standard of compliance shall be any reasonable Executive Director interpretation of Policy.
+The Board will judge reasonableness by a reasonable person standard, rather than with an interpretation favored by Board Members or the board as a whole. - 5.
+All policies that instruct the Executive Director will be monitored at a frequency and by a method chosen by the board.
 The board can monitor any policy at any time by any method, but will ordinarily depend on a routine schedule: